galer7/teachyourselfcs/sicp/01-building-abstractions-with-procedures.md

 See [01.2-count-change.rkt](01.2-count-change.rkt).

 > Memoization (or tabulation) can sometimes be used to transform processes that require an exponential number of steps (such as count-change) into processes whose space and time requirements grow linearly with the input.

+### 1.2.3 Orders of Growth

+Let's consider $n$ as the size of the problem that we analyze, and $R(n)$ as the amount of resources that the process requires for the problem.

+$n$ can be different for different types of problem e.g. it can be the accurate digits when we are computing square roots, or it can be the number of elements in a list when we are sorting it (most of the time, we will use the number of elements in a list). $R(n)$ can be the number of registers used, the number of elementary machine operations performed, or the amount of memory needed.

+> We say that $R(n)$ has order of growth $\Theta(f(n))$ if there are positive constants $k_1$ and $k_2$ such that $k_1 f(n) \leq R(n) \leq k_2 f(n)$ for any sufficiently large value of $n$.

+The order of growth is also useful when (besides its use in ranking algorithms) we want to, let's say, double the size of our input.
+If we know that the order of growth is $\Theta(n^2)$, then we know that the amount of resources required will be 4 times the amount of resources required for the original input.